ARTHUR W. DIAMOND LAW LIBRARY Municipal Law -- Research Tips

 D.C. municipal law:

-The library carries both legislative and administrative DC law.
-LEXIS District of Columbia Code Annotated (S D6.5 2001) and The Code of D.C.
-Municipal Regulations (S D6.59 1999) can be found in the Reserve Reading Room on the third floor with the other state statutory and administrative codes.
+The library carries both legislative and administrative DC law, LEXIS District of Columbia Code Annotated (S D6.5 2001) and The Code of D.C.
+Municipal Regulations (S D6.59 1999), but only the latter is on the library premises.
+Thus, every time you need to find a source, first use the catalog to see if we have it and if we do, whether you can retrieve it from the shelf or you need to request it.

 Exceptionally, our library will have municipal law from other jurisdictions, according to the teaching and research interests of our faculty, but remember that more and more municipal law is freely available on the Internet!
 By the same token, while the Internet is an amazing source of information, for historical research you may find our bibliographic titles on municipal law codes, such as Municipal Codes of New Jersey, useful.